The Dos and Don'ts of Drain Cleaning

 - Use a plunger

-- Use hot water to drink.
+- Use hot water.
+Use hot

 - Utilize natural cleaners